brollb/rosetta-code-scraper/README.md

 RosettaCode content is made available under the [GNU Free Documentation License 1.2](https://www.gnu.org/licenses/fdl-1.2.html).

+The code snippets will be downloaded to `data/` within the current working directory.

 ## Quick Start
 The easiest way to run the scraper is to simply run `cargo run` from within the project.